SVG-Edit/svg-edit-react/README.md

 # SVG-Edit-react

 The user interface of SVG-edit is based on vanilla javascript and the jQuery library.
 This editor is a demonstration of the usage of the SVG-edit "svgcanvas" with a React User Interface.
-It's far from being as complete as the original SVG-edit but this is a proof of concept that we may decided to use for a future version of SVGedit.
+It's far from being as complete as the original SVG-edit but this is a proof of concept that we may decide to use for a future version of SVGedit.

 To test this, you have to clone and run:
 ````